 - Raise the nose to climb attitude and trim

 - Remove Drag (gear/flaps up) IAW your aircraft operating manual

 - Manoeuvre as required (typically position the aircraft onto the dead side of the circuit/traffic pattern or carry out the published missed approach procedure)

 - Talk on the radio (Broadcast your intentions)

 Trimming and applying rudder gets you extra Brownie points.
 As always

 Student pilots might be shocked to hear that professional pilots have trouble with go-arounds.
 After all, students do them all the time.
 That being said, performing a go-around in a fixed-gear trainer is a pretty simple process compared to an airliner with flap-specific manoeuvring speeds, required callouts, and a multitude of configuration changes.
 But yes, it’s true.
-At the professional level, go-arounds are so rare that you can watch some expert pilots turn into Jell-O when the time comes.
-Hence the focus on the manoeuvre during recurrent simulator training.Peter A. Bedell, AOPA Magazine
+At the professional level, going around is so rare that you can watch some expert pilots turn into Jell-O when the time comes.
+Hence the focus on the manoeuvre during recurrent simulator training.“Peter A. Bedell, AOPA Magazine

 Points to note…